Central Buildings: History

-The buildings are a single story structure constructed of Walter Taylor's signature concrete and demonstrate an art deco suburban commercial premises.
+The Central Buildings were constructed in 1924 to cater to locals, after the growth and commercial potential of the area became evident to Walter Taylor.

-The "Bulk Store" is located on the Rakeevan Street side of the complex and is now used as a garage.
-Walter Taylor designed and built this to house his office.
+The "Bulk Store", which is located on the Rakeevan Street side of the complex, originally was designed and built to house Taylor's office, but is now used as a garage.
 The front of the building on the side nearest the Graceville railway station contained his desk and the other side had drafting boards and plans.
-An extensive warehouse was located at the back with a large work bench the full length of the building.
+An extensive warehouse was located at the back with a large work bench, which was the full length of the building.

 The Indooroopilly Toll Bridge company had their office in the Central Buildings while they gathered investors to construct the Indooroopilly Toll Bridge (later to be renamed the Walter Taylor Bridge).

+The design of the building influenced the design for the Graceville Station in 1958.

 Heritage listing

 The Central Buildings were listed on the Brisbane Heritage Register, as they: